Dragon1 Standard: Definitions of the Concepts

 • In science, a theory means a well-substantiated explanation of some aspect of the natural world that sits above laws, inferences, and tested hypotheses.

-• So when we say evolution is a theory, we don't mean that evolution is a hunch, but evolution is a fact.
+• So when we say evolution is a theory, we don't mean evolution is a hunch, but evolution is a fact.

 • Kinds are not defined in biology.
 A kind is a group of people or things having similar characteristics.

-• In biology we do use the word species and do not use the word kinds, as it is not defined.
+• In biology, we do use the word species and do not use the word kinds, as it is not defined.

 Types of Definitions

 Definitions come in different flavors.
-Below you see commonly recognized types of definitions.
+Below, you see commonly recognized types of definitions.

 1. Nominal definition - a common explanation of the meaning of a term